VA-Explorer/va_explorer/docs/training/admin_guides.md

 ## User Admin

 As admin, you can create and manage user accounts.
-Each of these accounts will have a role as described in User Roles and Capabilities (link).
+Each of these accounts will have a role as described in [User Roles and Capabilities](user_guides).
 Additionally, there are workflows available to you as an admin to affect users as a group or as individuals described below.